 Horton Park Primary School recognises the achievements and abilities of all of our children.
 We value the contributions that each child can make and welcome the diversity of culture, religion and learning styles of individuals.
 We are committed to offering an inclusive curriculum to ensure the best possible progress for all our children, whatever their needs and abilities.
-We have been recognised and we were the first school in Bradford to become a Centre of Excellence for inclusion, Last year, we became the first school in Bradford to become a The school seeks to raise achievement, remove barriers to learning and increase physical and curricular access for all.
+We have been recognised and we were the first school in Bradford to become a Centre of Excellence for inclusion.
+The school seeks to raise achievement, remove barriers to learning and increase physical and curricular access for all.
 All children with Special Educational Needs and Disability (SEND) are valued, respected and equal members of the school.
 As such, provision for children with SEND is a matter for the school as a whole.

-SEND provision at Horton Park Primary School is overseen by the Senior Leadership Team (SLT) and co-ordinated by the Inclusion Leader, who is also a member of the SLT.
+SEND provision at Horton Park Primary School is overseen by the Senior Leadership Team (SLT) and co-ordinated by the Inclusion Leader.
 SEND provision is regularly monitored, reviewed and evaluated by the SENDCO/Inclusion Leader and the school's governing body receives regular updates on how individual needs are being met and how SEND funding is spent.

 All pupils at Horton Park Primary are treated according to their individual needs and teaching staff, with the support and guidance of the Inclusion Leader, plan an appropriately differentiated curriculum for pupils with SEND to ensure quality first teaching.
-Clear Provision Maps are put in place including Individual Education Plans (IEPs) and Educational Healthcare Plans (EHCPs), which are shared with relevant staff and regularly reviewed and adjusted as children progress.
+Clear Provision Maps and Educational Healthcare Plans (EHCPs) are put in place, which are shared with relevant staff and regularly reviewed and adjusted as children progress.
 Regular assessment and feedback is used to inform these reviews.
 Children's opinions are also gathered, ensuring that they are directly involved as a partner in their learning.